SSWConsulting/SSW.Rules.Content/rules/the-main-principles-of-clean-architecture/rule.md

 To allow for the separation of concerns, we need to follow the Dependency Inversion Principle (DIP).
 This principle states that high-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 Abstractions should not depend on details.
 Details should depend on abstractions.

-What this means is that the Core layer should not depend on anything outside of itself - and we use interfaces in the Application or Infrastructure layer to achieve this.
+What this means is that the Application Core should not depend on anything outside of itself - and we use interfaces in the Application or Infrastructure layer to achieve this.

 Bad Example: Application Depends on Infrastructure, for example relying on a concrete implementation, instead of allowing an interface.
 Good Example: Repository Pattern, where the Application layer depends on an interface, and the Infrastructure layer implements the interface.